Outsiders associate the Minneapolis-St. Paul area, and Minnesota in general, with cold weather, funny accents, and perhaps the Target bullseye logo.

 The Minneapolis-St. Paul region is renowned for its green space.
 According to CNN, Minneapolis and St. Paul tied for first place in the Trust for Public Land’s urban park system rankings.

 The crown jewel of the two cities’ park systems is the Grand Rounds, a 50-mile stretch of contiguous parkland and trails that’s designated a National Scenic Byway.
 If you’re in decent shape, you can bike the entire length in a single day, or save yourself the exertion and travel directly to the major highlights.
 Unless otherwise noted, all sites and features on the Grand Rounds are free to enter and use.
+Pay attention to posted hours (generally sunup to midnight) and use caution at night.

 1. Cedar Lake